Humanitarianism, human rights and the unintended settlers of the twenty-first century

 Featured Image: Hannah Mintek

 At the end of March, McMaster University happened to host, on successive days in separate events, two speakers presenting talks on experiences of settlement by people recently displaced by conflict or forced expulsion.
 The first talk, by Elizabeth Dunn, was entitled “Displaced people, humanitarian aid and the secret lives of corpses,” and was hosted by the Department of Anthropology.
 The second talk, by Keith Watenpaugh, was entitled “Refugees, human rights and the Syrian War” and was part of the Hannah History of Medicine and Medical Humanities Speaker Series.
 Both of these separate but interrelated talks dispiritingly reinforced the growing reality that displacement is fast becoming the new normal.
 While Syria presents what Watenpaugh rightly characterises as the defining humanitarian crisis of this generation, the refugee crisis created by the protracted violence in that country is but a small part of the massive forced displacement of people around the globe.
-Recent figures released by the UN put the numbers of forcible relocated people to 65 million, ten million of whom are officially classified as refugees (UNHRC).
+Recent figures released by the UN put the numbers of forcible relocated people to 65 million, twenty million of whom are officially classified as refugees (UNHRC).
 This is a three-fold increase in just twenty years (Dunn).
 Both talks made the case, in their own ways, that in this world of flux, uprootedness, and displacement, Hannah Arendt’s claims made in 1949 of the need to agree on and protect the fundamental human right to have right—as a member of a community with associated rights to political participation in that community—has more relevance today than at any other point in history.

 Time: Wednesday November 2, 18:30 – 20:30 Location: Medical Faculty UNIGE, Auditorium A250, avenue de Champel 9, 1206 Genève